A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

+\item Let $T_0$ be a point of the algorithm's execution, mentioned in the statement of the propostion, where $l_k$ is full.
+Let $T_1$ be the first point after $T_0$ where a student $s_i$ worse than or equal to $l_k$'s worst assignee(s) applies to $p_j$.
+As this is the first such point, it is not possible for $M(l_k)$ at $T_1$ to have students of lower rank than existed in $M(l_k)$ at $T_0$.

-\item It is clear that in Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibpBrief} students assigned to a particular lecturer cannot change, hence we concentrate only on the main while loop of Algorithm \ref{Alg:APPROX_SPA-S_stable}.
-Now assume that $l_k$ is full and not precarious before $T_0$.
-Also since the case where $p_j$ is full has been dealt with, assume that $p_j$ is undersubscribed.
-Since $l_k$ is not precarious, if $s_i$ were to be added to the matching, $l_k$ must adhere to the conditions on Line \ref{Alg:APPROX_SPA-S_stable_elseif1} and so meta-prefer $s_i$ to a worst assignee of $l_k$.
-Therefore $l_k$ cannot accept a student that is worse than or equal to a worst student in $M(l_k)$. \end{enumerate} Therefore each case is proved. \end{proof}
+It is clear that in Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibpBrief}, students assigned to a particular lecturer cannot change, hence we concentrate only on the main while loop of Algorithm \ref{Alg:APPROX_SPA-S_stable}.
+Since $l_k$ is full at $T_0$, $l_k$ must be full at $T_1$ since a pair may only be added and taken away from the same project, or from different projects offered by the same lecturer.
+Assume $l_k$ is non-precarious at $T_1$.
+Either $p_j$ is full or undersubscribed.
+Suppose $p_j$ is full.
+Since $l_k$ is non-precarious, $p_j$ is also non-precarious by definition.
+But then, since $l_k$ does not meta-prefer $s_i$ to a worst assignee in $M(l_k)$, the conditions on Line \ref{Alg:APPROX_SPA-S_stable_elseif2} cannot be satisfied and so $s_i$ cannot become assigned to $p_j$.
+Now, assume that $p_j$ is undersubscribed.
+Since $l_k$ is full, non-precarious, and does not meta-prefer $s_i$ to a worst assignee in $M(l_k)$, the conditions on Line \ref{Alg:APPROX_SPA-S_stable_elseif1} are also not satisfied and so $s_i$ cannot become assigned to $p_j$.
+Since it is not possible for a student $s_i$ worse than or equal to $l_k$'s worst assignee(s) at $T_0$ to become assigned to $p_j$ when this application happens for the first time, it is easy to extend this to any subsequent occurence during the main while loop.

-If on the other hand, as an example, $l_k$ is full and precarious (or $p_j$ is full and precarious) before $T_0$ it is easy to see that a student worse than the current lowest ranked assignee in $M(l_k)$ ($M(p_j)$) could be added before $T_0$.
+If on the other hand, $l_k$ is precarious at $T_1$, since $l_k$ is also full at $T_1$, it is easy to see that $s_i$ may become assigned to $p_j$ (if either $p_j$ is undersubscribed or $p_j$ is full and precarious).

+\item Similar to above, let $T_0$ be a point of the algorithm's execution, mentioned in the statement of the propostion, where $p_j$ is full and non-precarious.
+Let $T_1$ be the first point after $T_0$ and before $T_{end}$ where a student $s_i$ worse than or equal to $l_k$'s worst assignee(s) in $M(p_j)$ applies to $p_j$.
+As this is the first such point, it is not possible for $M(p_j)$ at $T_1$ to have students of lower rank than existed in $M(p_j)$ at $T_0$.
+This result can clearly be extended to apply not only to $T_1$, but also to any point after $T_0$ and before $T_1$.

+Since $p_j$ is full and non-precarious at $T_0$, it must also be non-precarious at all future points by Proposition \ref{prop-spa-st-subsequentprecarious}.
+At $T_1$ either $p_j$ is full or undersubscribed.

+\begin{itemize} \item If $p_j$ is full at $T_1$, then since it is also non-precarious and there cannot be lower ranked students in $M(p_j)$ at $T_1$ than there were in $M(p_j)$ at $T_0$, the conditions on Line \ref{Alg:APPROX_SPA-S_stable_elseif2} cannot be satisfied and so $s_i$ cannot become assigned to $p_j$.